 1. Attention (5 Min.)

 Have students watch the following video:

 Ask the students what they think the purpose of screws and nuts are?
-How many different types of nuts did the video show, can they name any?
+How many different types of locking nuts did the video show, can they name any?
 Was one better than another?
-When might you want to use one type of nut over the other?
+What is Friction, what is tension?
+When might you want to use one type of locking nut over the other?

 2. Learners Guidance

 We need fasteners to hold our robot together.
 Technically we are using screws rather than bolts.
 The main size screw is called 8-32.
 This is a designation that tells us the diameter of the screw and the number of threads per inch.
 The 8 diameter does not convert directly to a measurement in inches, just the larger the number the bigger the diameter.
 In the case of a number 8 screw the diameter is 0.164 inch or 4.2 mm

 When assembling parts the screw typically goes through 2 pieces of metal to hold them together or though a part and the metal.
 The screw is held in with a nut.

 One of our design rules at Rolling Robots is to use locking fasteners.
 A locking fastener has a means for not allowing the screw to unscrew easily.
 On the robot vibrations will make a screw loosen over time, this can be bad.